david-kariuki/android-internet-connectivity/README.md

 Check connectivity to either WiFi or mobile connection
 ```
+// Check connectivity to either WiFi or mobile connection
 if (InternetConnectivity.isConnectedToAnyNetwork(mContext)){
     // Run process requiring WiFi or mobile connection
     doSomething();